 Ways to Network

 Reconnect with old friends or dormant relationships via social media – LinkedIn, Facebook or send an email to say ‘hello’.
-Find a common link that gives you a reason to connect for a coffee.
+Find a common link that gives you a reason to hook up for a coffee.

 Move your desk (if possible) by positioning yourself where you are more in the “action” and have the opportunity to engage more with colleagues – even if it’s just to hear more about what’s going on.
 If you work for yourself, consider spending time in a coworking space – it’s what I did!